top of page

 Attractions

-Pecorama with its Beer Heights Light Railway, Beer Quarry Caves, The Seaton Tramway, The Donkey Sanctuary, Seaton Wetlands (a flat wildlife sightseeing walk along the Axe estuary) and Lyme Bay Winery.
+Pecorama with its Beer Heights Light Railway, Beer Quarry Caves, The Seaton Tramway, The Donkey Sanctuary, Seaton Wetlands (a flat wildlife sightseeing walk along the Axe estuary) and The Norman Lockyer Observatory to name but a few.

 Walks

-You can enjoy a host of scenic walks, whether it be countryside, coastal or pub/tea room circulars.
+You can enjoy a host of scenic walks, whether it be countryside, coastal or pub/tea room circulars; Golden Cap to Seatown Beach, Symondsbury Estate and Hells lane.
+The Jurassic coast has footpaths running all along it, Branscombe to Beer makes a nice circular.
 One of my favourites circles the nearby village of Musbury, which includes the backdrop of Musbury Castle, an Iron Age fortification, with stunning panoramic views of the Axe Valley and coast.

-The popular tourist destination of Lyme Regis, with its wealth of independent shops and eateries is only 5 miles away.
-Honiton which is well known for its generous number of antique shops or Sidmouth, known for its Sidmouth Folk Festival held in the summer are both within easy reach.
+The popular seaside tourist destination of Lyme Regis, with its wealth of independent shops and eateries is only 5 miles away.
+Lyme Regis featured in the recent film Wonker.
+Sidmouth, known for its Sidmouth Folk Festival held in the summer, offers both a town and beach to explore.
+Beer, a quant fishing village, is only 7 miles away.

-If it's the bustle of a market that you enjoy, Bridport, Honiton and Axminster all host them on a weekly basis.
+If it's the bustle of a market that you enjoy its worth visiting Bridport on a Saturday.

 GUEST REVIEW